gilsdav/ngx-translate-router/README.md

 #### Deal with initialNavigation

-When you add Universal to your app you will have initialNavigation set to `"enabled"`.
+When you add Universal into your app you will have `initialNavigation` set to `"enabled"`.
 This is to avoid the flickering of the lazy-load.

 Unfortunatly it doesn't help with this library and can cause issues.
 So you need to set it to `"disabled"` and add the ngx-translate-router option `initialNavigation: true` to have this desired behavior.